-Here are some of the safety considerations I take as I prepare for my weekly Sunday trail run.
-I always start by checking the forecast in advance.
+Check the forecast before venturing outside.
 Doing so will give you a sense of current temperature conditions, windchill and anticipated precipitation to help plan your activity and time duration accordingly.

 Learn to layer

 Figuring out the appropriate gear takes a bit of trial and error depending on how intense your training session will be.
-I tend to add extra loose-fitting layers so that I can easily peel off a layer as heat is generated throughout the training session.
+Add extra loose-fitting layers that you can easily take off as heat is generated throughout your training session.

 Cover up your extremities

-Your head, ears, face, hands, and feet tend to feel the cold the fastest, as your blood flow is concentrated toward your body’s core.
+Your head, ears, face, hands and feet tend to feel the cold the fastest, as your blood flow is concentrated toward your body’s core.
 Keep them covered with gloves, thicker socks and a hat or headband.
-I am a big fan of slipping hand warmers into my gloves for extra warmth.
+Pro tip: slip hand warmers into your gloves for extra warmth!

 Be bright and choose the right gear

 If you tend to exercise early in the morning or at the end of the day when it is dark, consider using a headlight or reflective clothing so you are easily seen.
 Always wear protective headgear if you are cycling or are on the slopes snowboarding or skiing.
 When conditions get snowy and icy, consider adding spikes to your running shoes to prevent slips and falls.
 The best safety precaution you can take is to have a workout partner alongside you.
-If you will be training solo, message a family member or friend as to what your plans are and where you are going.
+If you will be training solo, message your plans or location to a family member or friend.

 Optimally fuel

 Have a pre-workout snack and stay adequately hydrated throughout your workout.
-It is still possible to become dehydrated in colder temperatures.
+Even in colder temperatures, it is still possible to become dehydrated, so remember to drink water.